Captain Fantastic (film)

 Captain Fantastic is a 2016 American comedy-drama film written and directed by Matt Ross and starring Viggo Mortensen, Frank Langella, Kathryn Hahn, and Steve Zahn.
 The story centers on a family forced by circumstances to reintegrate into society after living in isolation for a decade.

 The film had its world premiere at the Sundance Film Festival on January 23, 2016.
 It was screened in the Un Certain Regard section at the 2016 Cannes Film Festival.
 It was theatrically released on July 8, 2016, by Bleecker Street.
 It was chosen by the National Board of Review as one of the top ten independent films of 2016 and Mortensen was nominated for the Golden Globe, the BAFTA Award, and the Academy Award for Best Actor.
+The film was released with a soundtrack.

 Plot

 Ben Cash, his wife Leslie, and their six children live an isolated existence on ten acres in the mountainous Washington wilderness.
-They are former left-wing anarchist activists disillusioned with capitalism and American life, who choose to instill survivalist skills and left-wing politics and philosophy in their children.
+They are left-wing anarchist activists disillusioned by capitalism and American life, who choose to instill survivalist skills and left-wing politics and philosophy in their children.

 They educate them to think critically, and train them to be physically fit, athletic, and self-reliant without dependence on modern technology.
 They are raised to coexist with nature, are given unique names, and celebrate Noam Chomsky's birthday instead of Christmas.
 The children are accustomed to reading many forms of college-level literature, and, while showing high aptitude and intelligence beyond their years, they are socially awkward as they have not been socialized with the outside world.

 Ben has been raising the children on his own while Leslie is hospitalized in New Mexico for bipolar disorder, away from her family and near her wealthy elitist parents.
-She dies by suicide while undergoing treatment and Ben learns that her father Jack plans to hold a Christian burial despite Leslie being a philosophical Buddhist who abhorred religion.
-They argue over the phone, and Jack threatens to have Ben arrested if he attends the funeral.
+She dies by suicide while undergoing treatment, and Ben learns that her father, Jack Bertrang, plans to hold a Christian burial, despite Leslie being a philosophical Buddhist who abhorred religion.
+Ben tries to persuade Jack to honor Leslie's wish to be cremated, to no avail, and Jack forbids Ben from attending the funeral, threatening to have him arrested if he comes.
 Ben initially decides not to go and prevents his children from doing so, but then changes his mind, driving his children across the country on a repurposed school bus.

-The family briefly stays at the home of Ben's sister-in-law, Harper.
-She and her husband try to convince Ben that the children should attend school to receive a conventional education; in response, Ben quizzes Harper's children and his children on various topics, illustrating that his children are better educated and embarrassing Harper and her husband.
-Later on their road trip, some of Ben's children start to doubt him and his parenting skills.
-Rellian accuses him of failing to treat Leslie's mental health, and Bodevan accuses him of not equipping them for the real world, showing him acceptance letters from several top Ivy League colleges to which Leslie had helped him apply.
+The family briefly stays at the home of Ben's sister, Harper.
+She and her husband try to convince Ben that the children should attend school to receive a conventional education; Ben quizzes Harper's children and his children on various topics, such as the Bill of Rights, showing that his children are far better educated than Harper's.